grafana/mimir/docs/configuration/arguments.md

   Set this to `true` to force the request to use path-style addressing (`http://s3.amazonaws.com/BUCKET/KEY`).
 By default, the S3 client will use virtual hosted bucket addressing when possible (`http://BUCKET.s3.amazonaws.com/KEY`).

-## DNS Service Discovery
+## DNS service discovery

-Some clients in Cortex support service discovery via DNS to find addresses of backend servers to connect to (ie. caching servers).
+Some clients in Mimir support service discovery via DNS to find addresses of backend servers to connect to (ie. caching servers).
 The clients supporting it are:

 - [Blocks storage's memcached cache](../blocks-storage/store-gateway.md#caching)
 - [All caching memcached servers](./config-file-reference.md#memcached-client-config)